Damsel in Defense is a network marketing company that offers self-defense products and training, particularly for women.

 But their products are a little limited and not super unique.

-And while it’s definitely possible to make good money, the truth is, most distributors just don’t have the sales background, training, social network, and persistence (to bother their friends over and over again until they have none) to do much more than make back what they invested, if they’re lucky.
+And while it’s definitely possible to make money, the truth is, most distributors just don’t have the sales background, training, social network, and persistence (to bother their friends over and over again until they have none) to do much more than make back what they invested, if they’re lucky.